-Voluntary severance payments are not tax-free and may be subject to tax.
+Voluntary severance payments are not tax-free payments and are subject to normal tax.

-Voluntary Severance - Jobseekers Payments
+Voluntary Severance - Jobseekers payments

 You will not automatically qualify for a Jobseeker's Benefit / Jobseeker's Allowance payment if you accept voluntary severance.
 This is because you will have in effect 'voluntarily' made yourself unemployed.
 This could result in disqualification of a Jobseekers payment for up to 9 weeks.